logicly-au/pmhc-mds-spec/doc/validation-rules.rst

   3. If an :ref:`dfn-episode_organisation_path` is specified, that organisation must be an existing organisation within the PMHC MDS
   4. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS

+  **Note:** Intake Episode records can be submitted indepentantly of Intake records.
+  The PMHC MDS does not validate that the :ref:`dfn-intake_key` referenced in an Intake Episode record exists, only that the :ref:`dfn-intake_organisation_path` exists.

 .. _episode-current-validations: